-The impact of changes in assumptions on the valuation of insurance and investment contracts with DPF was US\$54.0m increase (2020: US\$26.7m decrease) in profit.
+The impact of changes in assumptions on the valuation of insurance and investment contracts with DPF was US\$119m increase (2021: US\$54m increase) in profit.

 25. Loans/Notes due to ultimate holding company and other borrowings

 Loans/notes due to ultimate holding company and other borrowings are recognised initially at their issue proceeds less transaction costs incurred.
 Subsequently, loans/ notes due to ultimate holding company and other borrowings are stated at amortised cost, and any difference between net proceeds and redemption value is recognised in the income statement over the period of the loans or notes using the effective interest method.